schlopp96/setPrecision/README.md

 > _Not_ recommended.

-1. Before use, navigate to intended installation location, and create a new directory.
+1. Before use, navigate to the intended installation location, and create a new directory.

-2. Clone repository with the git client of your preference using the following command:
+2. Clone the repository with the git client of your preference using the following command:

    - ```bash
      git clone https://github.com/schlopp96/SetPrecision/releases/latest
      ```

-3. Install all dependencies for this package within said directory using:
+3. Install all dependencies for this package using the following command within the directory:

    - ```bash
      pip install -r requirements.txt
      ```

-- **(Optional)**: move installation directory to `"path/to/Python/Libs/site_packages"` to be able to import this package to a Python program like any other importable package.
+- **(Optional)**: move the installation directory to `"path/to/Python/Libs/site_packages"` to be able to import this package to a Python program like any other importable package.

 - Done!